Participatory budgeting has been an object of research since its origins in Brazil.

 - Find more reports on PBNYC at the Community Development Project, Urban Justice Center

 PBP's partners have produced evaluations and reports on PB in the US and Canada.
-Below, find a repository allowing you to peruse their reports.
+Below, find a library allowing you to peruse public reports from our partners.